aulasneo/tutor-contrib-branding/README.rst

     The sidebar with the "Looking for new challenges" text can be hidden by setting `BRANDING_HIDE_DASHBOARD_SIDEBAR` to True.

+- Hide the `Looking for a new challenge?` sidebar widget You can leave the sidebar visible and hide only the widget by setting `BRANDING_HIDE_LOOKING_FOR_CHALLENGE_WIDGET` to True.

 - Make the course image fit into the course card
     By default, the images is clipped.